scarryhott/Kantian-IVI/REMAINING_AXIOMS_ANALYSIS.md

 ## Recommended Next Steps

-### Option 1: Complete lambdaHead_eq_opNorm (High Priority)
+### Option 1: Prove `operator_norm_bound` (High Priority)
-Prove axioms #3 and #4 to make lambdaHead_eq_opNorm a pure theorem.
+Remove the quantitative axiom in Phase 1.2 by formalizing the sparse-matrix norm bound.

 **Pros**:
-- Completes major theorem
-- Reduces axiom count by 2
+- Directly leverages the new spectral results
-- High impact
+- High impact on quantitative guarantees
+- Clears the next blocker for power iteration

 **Cons**:
-- Technically challenging
-- May take 5-7 hours total
+- Requires careful handling of norms and combinatorics
+- May need new helper lemmas for sparsity estimates

 ---

-### Option 2: Prove powerIter_normalized (Quick Win)
+### Option 2: Retire the Deprecated Weyl Axiom (Cleanup)
-Tackle axiom #7 for a quick, easy proof.
+Delete or fully deprecate `weyl_eigenvalue_bound_real_mathlib` now that the proven theorem is in place.

 **Pros**:
-- Easy proof
+- Reduces technical debt immediately
-- Quick win (1-2 hours)
+- Quick (15–20 minutes) and low-risk
-- Builds confidence

 **Cons**:
-- Low priority
-- Less impactful
+- No new mathematical insight
+- Minor impact on overall plan

 ---

-### Option 3: Remove Deprecated Axiom (Cleanup)
+### Option 3: Prep for Power Iteration (Exploratory)
-Remove or mark axiom #2 as deprecated since we have the new version.
+Audit the hypotheses needed for `powerIter_converges` and `powerIter_normalized`, listing required lemmas.

 **Pros**:
-- Reduces axiom count by 1
-- Clean up codebase
-- Very quick (15 minutes)
+- Clarifies Phase 1.3 scope
+- Guides future lemma search

 **Cons**:
+- No immediate reduction in axiom count
-- Not a "real" proof
+- Still requires follow-up proof sessions
-- Minimal learning value

 ---

-### Option 4: Explore and Document (Strategic)
-Don't prove anything yet, but explore mathlib for lemmas needed for axioms #3-5.

-**Pros**:
-- Low pressure
-- Educational
-- May find shortcuts

-**Cons**:
-- No immediate progress on axiom count

----

 ## My Recommendation

-**Start with Option 3** (remove deprecated axiom) for a quick win, then **move to Option 4** (explore and document) to prepare for future work.

-**Reasoning**:
-1. We've had a long, productive session (6+ hours)
-2. A quick win maintains momentum
-3. Exploration prepares for next session
-4. Avoid burnout from another long proof session

-**Alternative**: If you're feeling energized, go straight for **Option 1** (complete lambdaHead_eq_opNorm).
+Begin with **Option 1** to keep momentum on quantitative bounds.
+If time remains, take **Option 2** for quick cleanup and document findings for Option 3.

 ---